Toxic Torts: The Numerous Substances That Can Injure You or Make You Sick

 Toxic Tort

 Toxic torts represent a significant subcategory of personal injury law.
 It happens when people sustain illness or injury due to exposure to a toxic substance.
-That includes, hazardous waste, asbestos, lead-based paints, “bad prescription drugs” and numerous other dangerous materials and products.
+That includes hazardous waste, asbestos, lead-based paints, “bad prescription drugs” and numerous other dangerous materials and products.

 By definition, a tort is a civil wrong, meaning that someone negligently or deliberately causes you injury.
-By extension, a toxic tort is one in which someone negligently or deliberately manufactured a product or committed an action that caused you to come into contact with a poisonous, noxious or otherwise dangerous substance that injured you or made you sick.
+By extension, a toxic tort is one in which someone negligently or deliberately manufactured a product or committed an action that caused you to come into contact with a poisonous, noxious, or otherwise dangerous substance that injured you or made you sick.

 Recent Class Action Toxic Tort Examples

 The best-known example of a class action toxic tort lawsuit is against Monsanto by a group of cancer victims who alleged that their use of Roundup, Monsanto’s most popular weed-killing product, caused their non-Hodgkin’s lymphoma.
 The jury awarded the plaintiffs compensatory damages of $39 million and punitive damages of $250 million.
-After several appeals by Monsanto, the total award amount reduced to $80 million.
+After several appeals by Monsanto, the total award amount was reduced to $80 million.

-Another example, also from California, is the 1993 case against Pacific Gas and Electric Company (PG&E) of California immortalized in the 2000 movie “Erin Brockovich” that starred Julia Roberts as the real-life Erin Brockovich.
-This case, brought by residents of Hinkley, CA, alleged that PG&E contaminated their drinking water with hexavalent chromium, a toxin that caused many illnesses and death in Hinkley, particularly among children.
+Another example, also from California, is the 1993 case against Pacific Gas and Electric Company (PG&E) of California immortalized in the 2000 movie “Erin Brockovich” which starred Julia Roberts as the real-life Erin Brockovich.
+This case, brought by residents of Hinkley, CA, alleged that PG&E contaminated their drinking water with hexavalent chromium, a toxin that caused many illnesses and deaths in Hinkley, particularly among children.
 The case ultimately settled in 1996 for $333 million, the largest such settlement in U.S. history.

 Dangerous Toxins